LastAncientOne/Beverages_Long_Term_Investment/README.md

 ### Tin Hang

 ## Disclaimer
-## 🔴 This is not get rich quick.
-## 🔴 This is not financial advisor.
-## 🔴 This is for researching and educational purposes.
-### This is not financial advisor.
-Do your own research.
+## 🔴 This is not a financial advisor.
+Please conduct your own research.
 Do not use this code for investing or trading in the stock market.
-However, if you are interest in the stock market, you should read books investment, trading, stock market, and finance.
+However, if you are interested in the stock market, you should read books on investment, trading, the stock market, and finance.
 Consult a professional investment advisor before making any investment decisions.
-This educational purposes.
+This is for educational purposes.